I have recently changed the theme of some of my website from Thrive FocusBlog to GeneratePress and I’m loving it.

 1. Page Speed: GeneratePress Is Super Lightweight

 Page speed is becoming increasingly important.
-Google has even come out to say that mobile page speed is now a ranking factor.
+Google has even come out to say that mobile page speed is now a mobile ranking factor.

 While there are many ways to improve a website’s performance, a good quality WordPress theme plays an important role in this.